panyhenzeta/reading-is-good-h2db/README.md

 Developer note:
-  - This project developed with java 11 and spring framework(spring boot v 2.6.3)
+  - This project developed with Java 11 and spring framework(spring boot v 2.6.3)
+  - H2 database used for store data. save entities, persist request and response etc.

 ## Tech stack: